flatironinstitute/ccn-template/docs/notes/03-documentation.md

 1. [Connect](https://docs.readthedocs.io/en/stable/guides/connecting-git-account.html)
    your readthedocs account to github.
+2. Optional, but recommended: If your repo lives under a github organization, you also need to give readthedocs.org permission to access it.
+To do so, on github go to `Settings > Applications > Authorized OAuth Apps` and click on "Read the Docs Community".
+At the bottom of the page, you should see the "Organization access" section with a list of your organizations.
+If your organization has a check mark, you've already given readthedocs access!
+   Otherise, click on "Request" or "Grant" (depending on your access level).
+   Once readthedocs has access, proceed to the next step (note that you don't need to give readthedocs access, but it will make things easier).
 2. Sign in and go to [your projects](https://readthedocs.org/dashboard/).
 Click on "Import a project."
 If you have linked your accounts correctly, you should see a list of projects, both from your personal account and any organizations you are a part of.
 If you can find your project here, you're probably done!
    Otherwise, see the following steps.
-3. If you don't see a given organization (e.g., `billbrod` can't see any `flatironinstitute` projects), then click on "Import manually" and enter the required information, clicking "Edit advanced project options." and entering "main" as the default branch name.
+3. If you don't see a given organization, you can return to step 2. and try it grant readthedocs access or click on "Import manually" and enter the required information, clicking "Edit advanced project options." and entering "main" as the default branch name.
 4. It will show you an example `.readthedocs.yaml` file, but we'll be using the one from this template repo, so you can ignore it (see [readthedocs](https://docs.readthedocs.io/en/stable/config-file/v2.html)